10 First Step of Four Step Modeling (Trip Generation)

 3. After calculating the number of households in each income level category and auto ownership rate, the next step in the trip generation estimation procedure is to find the number of trips per household based on income level and auto ownership rate.
 The table below shows the trip generation rate for different income levels:

-a figure that plots average zonal income and and trips rates based on vehicle ownership and income level.
+plot of average zonal income and and trips rates by vehicle ownership and income

 Figure 10.5 Trip rates curves by income and auto ownership.